 Students are required to begin with ECON 0110, an introductory course that stresses the economic problems of our society, and the vocabulary and principles of economic analysis.
-Intermediate level courses in microeconomics (ECON 1130), macroeconomics (ECON 1210), and econometrics (ECON 1620) round out the list of foundation courses for the concentration.
+Intermediate level courses in microeconomics (ECON 1110 or ECON 1130), macroeconomics (ECON 1210), and econometrics (ECON 1620 followed by ECON 1629 or ECON 1630) round out the list of foundation courses for the concentration.
 Economics students must also fulfill a calculus requirement.

 The economics department sponsors a number of concentration options.
 The most popular is the standard economics concentration, described below.
 Three additional concentration options are administered jointly with other departments and are described separately under their respective titles.
 They are the concentrations in applied mathematics–economics, in mathematical economics, and in computer science–economics.
 The first two are especially recommended for students interested in graduate study in economics.

 The department offers many of the required courses in an interdepartmental concentration called Business, Entrepreneurship and Organizations (BEO).
 BEO is jointly run by the departments of economics and sociology, and the school of engineering.
 BEO has three possible "tracks," of which the business economics track is most closely related to economics.
 Please contact the BEO administrator for more details, including information about advising in that concentration.

 |Essential Mathematics for Economics|